exercism/fsharp/exercises/concept/lucians-luscious-lasagna/.docs/instructions.md

 In this exercise you're going to write some code to help you cook a brilliant lasagna from your favorite cooking book.

 You have four tasks, all related to the time spent cooking the lasagna.
+Use `int` as type for inputs and output.

 ## 1. Define the expected oven time in minutes